calcode/calcode.github.io/_posts/2022-02-17-product-roadmaps.md

 We introduced several key changes to make the roadmap clearer and more actionable:

-- **Organized by "Now / Next / Later"** to show when work will begin.
+- **Organised by "Now / Next / Later"** to show when work will begin.
 - **Clearer titles** focused on the value to customers.
 - **Alignment with objectives** for better consistency with company goals.
 - **Consistent descriptions** across all items.